 English at Muscliff Primary School

+All of our English units are bespoke and we are very proud of these units.
 At Muscliff, the 'Beautiful Text' is our vehicle for inspiring a love for the English language; our bespoke curriculum (that centres around a specifically chosen book) captivates and enthrals our curious Muscliff Mice.

 How do we teach phonics?